Pavel Pototsky (general): Death

 In 1938, 81-year-old General Pototsky was accused of counter-revolutionary activity and terrorist acts, he was arrested in Kiev and convicted with confiscation of property.
 Valuable personal items were confiscated during the arrest; diaries, scientific research, correspondence, as evidence of involvement in his large historical and pictorial collection, was destroyed.
 For several days, the NKVD officers forced Pavel Platonovich to sign a “confession” about their counter-revolutionary actions.
 After this, Potocki did not give any evidence and on August 27, 1938, according to the official version, died in a prison hospital from heart paralysis.
 But documents show that the real cause of death was his brutal beating at the gates of the Lukyanovskaya prison in Kiev.

 He was married to Elizabeth Denisovna Davydova, had four children.
-Pototsky’s wife Elizabeth Denisovna and her sister Lyubov Denisovna Davydovs were arrested and executed on October 5, 1938, as those who knew about the history of the value of his collection.
+Pototsky’s wife Elizabeth Denisovna and her sister Lyubov Denisovna Davydovas were arrested and executed on October 5, 1938, as those who knew about the history of the value of his collection.
 The fate of most of the Potocki collection is unknown, some of its copies are found in museums, libraries, archives of the entire former Union.
 Almost all films of Soviet Ukraine, which introduced Ukrainian traditions and customs, were based on materials collected by P. Potocki.
 Twenty-two years after the death of Pavel Platonovich Pototsky, his case was considered, the crime of the general was not finished and the case was closed.
 The founder of the “Museum of Ukraine” and his relatives were posthumously rehabilitated.